It's now 11 pm.

 Now I'm sitting at my dinning room table with an iPhone over a coffee while listening to my mom washing dishes and asking me about upcoming birthdays for my wife and dad.

 This is my typical night at home.
 A typical night that, one day, I'm going to miss.
-From the light on in my grandma's room window to her stories, my dog's wagging tail, the sound of my mom washing dishes, and planning for everyone's upcoming birthdays.
+From the light peeking out of my grandma's room window to her stories, my dog's wagging tail, the sound of my mom washing dishes, and planning for everyone's upcoming birthdays.

 I've made many sacrifices to do what I do.
 I sold my car, moved into my parents' house, and use 90% of every paycheck for my startup company.
 But if anyone asks me what's the biggest sacrifice I've made for the company, I'll tell you that it's the story of my typical, boring night you just read today.